HaxeFoundation/haxe-evolution/proposals/0000-traits.md

 ## Motivation

-As implemented in [Rust](https://rustbyexample.com/trait.html), traits are a more powerful extension of interfaces from OOP, with some key differences:
+Traits, or type classes, are a powerful extension of the concept of interfaces from OOP, with some key differences:

 - Implementing traits is external to the definition of the type; traits may be implemented for existing types, including basic types, outside of the original type declaration.
-- Traits may include default implementations for methods.

-Rust and Haxe share an emphasis on providing powerful, zero-runtime-cost abstractions.
 Haxe provides several analogous features for extending the functionality of existing types, including static extension and abstracts.
 However, none of these features is as powerful as traits; specifically, they lack the ability to define a single type which wraps multiple existing types.
 Adopting the Rust trait system for Haxe will open the door to new ways of defining behavior in a modular and extensible way.

 Benefits of traits include:

-- Providing an elegant way to express polymorphism over an open set of types, including types which are *not* classes such as primitives, abstracts or structures.
+- Providing an elegant way to express polymorphism over an open set of types, including types which are not classes such as primitives, abstracts or structures.
 - Breaking up large class/abstract definitions into more concise blocks by functionality.
 - Providing a standard way to extend language-level functionality (see "opening possibilities".)

-Caveats to this proposal:

-- Some OOP languages such as PHP also include a "trait" concept, also known as a "mixin", focused around code reuse.
-These are orthogonal concepts that unfortunately share a name.
-This proposal deals with the specific implementation of traits from Rust as a method of open polymorphism.
+Note: some OOP languages such as PHP include a "trait" concept, also known as a "mixin", focused around code reuse.
+This is an orthogonal concept that unfortunately shares the same name.
+This proposal deals with the specific implementation of traits from [Rust](https://rustbyexample.com/trait.html) as a method of open polymorphism.
-- Adding optional default implementations to interfaces (as supported in [tink_lang](https://github.com/haxetink/tink_lang) traits) is outside of the scope of this proposal.
-Because traits are implemented via interfaces here, default method implementations would be relatively straightforward to add in the future, which would also satisfy the "mixin" definition of a trait.

 ## Detailed design

-To avoid duplication in the language, traits can simply reuse the existing interface concept:
+### Declaring traits

+From an OOP perspective, traits can easily be understood as analogous to interfaces.
+Therefore, the simplest way to introduce them to Haxe is to extend the existing interface concept:

 ```haxe
 interface Serializable